ProxyNode/proxynode/doc/developer-notes.md

 -------------------------

-The code is multi-threaded, and uses mutexes and the LOCK/TRY_LOCK mprxos to protect data structures.
+The code is multi-threaded, and uses mutexes and the LOCK/TRY_LOCK macros to protect data structures.

 Deadlocks due to inconsistent lock ordering (thread 1 locks cs_main and then cs_wallet, while thread 2 locks them in the opposite order: